-This, the longest walk of the Dingle Way, is somewhat of a reward after a strenuous previous section.
+This is the longest walk of the Dingle Way, and is somewhat of a reward after a strenuous previous section.
 Enjoy walking along Ireland's longest beach for a large part of your journey into Castlegregory.

 Impressive glacial valley views stretch ahead as you stride out of Cloghane.
 Although the longest stage, you can look forward to extended flat beach walking along the shores of Brandon and Tralee Bays, an absolute joy!
 The Dingle Way spans the length of Ireland’s longest beach, Fermoyle Strand, a seemingly endless string of thundering waves crashing onto a fantastic 11km of golden sand and dunes.

 Reaching the head of the strand, the trail curves around Scraggane Bay to the north before returning down the eastern side of the loop and along the road to Castlegregory.

 Tip van de auteur

 Keep your eyes out for ponies who enjoy the firm sands of Fermoyle Strand, which you will be following for most of today's walk!

 A large portion of the Dingle Way is on minor, low-traffic roads.
 Where there is no pavement, you should walk on the right side facing the oncoming traffic, except where the road bends right when you should cross over to the other side.
 Stay alert to vehicles around you and be prepared to step into the verge if necessary.

 The trail is often rocky and uneven and can be slippery when wet.
 Wear appropriate footwear and take care with your foot placements, particularly at the end of the day when you may be tired.
 Walking poles can be useful on some of the steep ascents and descents.